serge-rgb/sgl/README.md

 ------------
 None!
 I just created the repo.
 Feel free to follow the repo so that I can have glory and perhaps finally find happiness
 ### Planned features.
+* NonCopyable base class.
-1. `Maybe<T>`, my personal nod to haskell's sexy type system.
+* `Maybe<T>`, my small nod to haskell's sexy type system.
-2. Stretchy array (substitute for std::vector)
+* Stretchy array (substitute for std::vector)
-3. String class.
+* String class.
+* Smart scoped pointer
-3. Modern OpenGL helpers (It would be nice to draw a triangle to the screen using less than 1000 lines)
+* Modern OpenGL helpers (It would be nice to draw a triangle to the screen using less than 1000 lines)
+* Refcounted pointer

 Purposes
 --------